Myton-on-Swale: Governance

 The village lies within the Thirsk and Malton Parliamentary constituency.
-It also lies within the Helperby ward of Hambleton District Council and the Easingwold electoral division of North Yorkshire County Council.
+It also lies within the Helperby ward and the Easingwold electoral division of North Yorkshire Council.
+From 1974 to 2023 it was part of the district of Hambleton.

 Geography

 The nearest settlements are Lower Dunsforth 1 mi to the south; Tholthorpe 2+1/4 mi to the east; Aldborough 2 mi to the west and Helperby 2+1/8 mi to the north.
 The village lies directly on the south bank of the River Swale close to its confluence with the River Ure.

 The 1881 UK Census recorded the population as 189.
 The 2001 UK Census recorded the population as 154, of which 114 were over sixteen years old and of these, 72 were in employment.
 There were 62 dwellings of which 24 were detached.

 Religion

-The village church is dedicated to St Mary and is a Grade II* listed building built in the 13th century, with restorations in the 15th and 19th centuries.
+St Mary's Church, Myton-on-Swale is a Grade II* listed building built in the 13th century, with restorations in the 15th and 19th centuries.
 In 1820, the Stapylton family had the remains of Robert de Mowbray transferred from Byland Abbey to be interred at the church.
 They were returned later in the 19th century.